 In addition, this potentially unwanted browser extension may unnoticeably install other PUPs like adware and browser hijackers.
 In case this happens you may witness changes of some basic browser.
 For example, the browser homepage may be hijacked by a suspicious website and the default search engine may be replaced by one of unknown origin.

 In order to remove Google Image Downloader from your PC make sure to complete all the steps listed in the removal that follows.
 It presents both manual and automatic removal instructions that combined will help you to remove this nasty program in full.
 The automatic approach guarantees maximum efficiency as after a scan with an advanced anti-malware tool you can see the exact location of all malicious files and objects created by Google Image Downloader and remove them from the infected PC.
 In case that you have further questions or need additional help, don’t hesitate to leave a comment or contact us via email.

 - Guide 1: How to Remove Google Image Downloader from Windows.

-- Guide 2: Get rid of Google Image Downloader from Mac OS X.
+- Guide 2: Get rid of Google Image Downloader on Mac OS X.

-- Guide 3: Remove Google Image Downloader from Google Chrome.
+- Guide 3: Remove Google Image Downloader in Google Chrome.